 On October 29, 2015, the Company entered into a purchase agreement to acquire a 100% interest in the mineral rights for the Pino de Plata property located in Chihuahua state, Mexico.
-Under the terms of the agreement, the Company must pay the vendor US\$125,000 within 30 days of signing the agreement and then US\$125,000 every three months beginning on March 1, 2016 until September 1, 2017, for a total amount of US\$1,000,000.
+Under the terms of the agreement, the Company was to pay the vendor US\$125,000 within 30 days of signing the agreement and then US\$125,000 every three months beginning on March 1, 2016 until September 1, 2017, for a total amount of US\$1,000,000.
 The vendor retains a 3% gross production royalty ("GPR") which is capped at US\$4,000,000.
-The Company has the right to buy back the GPR for US\$1,333,333 per percentage point.
-The Company is required to make advanced royalty payment to the vendors of US\$10,000 per month beginning 30 days after the agreement has been registered by the requisite authorities.
+The Company had the right to buy back the GPR for US\$1,333,333 per percentage point.
+The Company was required to make advanced royalty payments to the vendors of US\$10,000 per month beginning 30 days after the agreement has been registered by the requisite authorities.
 These advance royalty payments will be deducted from the total GPR amount and will also reduce the GPR buy back amount accordingly.
-The present value of these payments has been estimated using an effective interest rate of 20% and recorded as property acquisition obligation on the statement of financial position in the amount of \$1,886,000.
-In accordance with the company's policy of expensing exploration and evaluation activities, this amount has also been recorded as exploration and evaluation expenditures on the statement of operations.
+The present value of these payments has been estimated using an effective interest rate of 20% and recorded as property acquisition obligation on the statement of financial position in the amount of \$1,886,000 at October 31, 2015.